Rambert Statement on Anti-Racism

 What we have in place:

-· Currently our Black, Asian and ethnically diverse employees (staff and dancers) represent 30% of the organisation, and are represented in leadership, curatorial roles, senior management and in our dancers.
+- Currently our Black, Asian and ethnically diverse employees (staff and dancers) make up 30% of the organisation and are represented in leadership, curatorial roles, senior management and in our dancers.
 Our Black, Asian and ethnically diverse trustees make up 25% of our board.

-· We have a Diversity and Inclusion working group and a Forum for Black, Asian and Ethnically Diverse staff.
-In recent weeks, the board has nominated a Board Diversity Spokesperson.
+- We have a Diversity and Inclusion working group and a forum for Black, Asian and Ethnically Diverse staff.

-· We work proactively to nurture talent and give people who are systematically denied opportunity the support to grow.
-We work with Creative Access and partner with a range of organisations on community outreach including Inc Arts; staff members volunteer to be role models for I Can Be; and we offer work experience to school students via Lewisham work experience scheme, hosting many children from diverse backgrounds
+- We work proactively to nurture talent and give people who are systematically denied opportunity the support to grow.
+We work with Creative Access and partner with a range of organisations on community outreach, such as Inc Arts; staff members volunteer to be role models for I Can Be; and we offer work experience to school students via Lewisham Council’s work experience scheme, hosting many children from diverse backgrounds.

-· We are reviewing our suppliers, partners and contractors to ensure they adhere to our values of antic-racism and inclusion and this will be reflected in our tendering and contracts.
+- We are reviewing our suppliers, partners and contractors to ensure they adhere to our values of anti-racism and inclusion and this will be reflected in our tendering and contracts.